tberlok/paicos/docs/source/configuration.md

 You can save a `.paicos_user_settings.py` script as a hidden file in your home directory, which will then be imported when you do `import paicos`.
-The location of this directory depends on whether you have done a pip installation or not.
 If you are unsure where to put it, then you can find the correct filepath by executing this block:

 ```